Devocolypse/yawc/README.md

 I understand how Javascript actually interacts with the browser better; prior to this, I simply did whatever I knew worked without thinking too hard about why.

 I also made better use of documentation (like MDN's).
-For example, YWAC originally iterated over each of the buttons through a `for` loop, accessing each button in the list by index.
+For example, YAWC originally iterated over each of the buttons through a `for` loop, accessing each button in the list by index.
 This works fine, but I figured there must be a more "native" way.
 Turns it, there was: by looking up what `querySelectorAll()` returns (a NodeList), I was able to then look up any native methods it had --